sammyrTX/Python-Baseball_Project/notes.md

    - Run extra innings process after tie detected after nine innings

    - Rebuilding score box to allow variable number of total innings

+   - Moved most of the data structures to the function file